Data-to-Insight-Center/patra-toolkit/README.md

 ### [Optional] TAPIS Authentication

 Patra servers hosted as TAPIS pods require authentication using a JWT (JSON Web Token) for secure access.
 To generate this token, you must authenticate with your TACC credentials.
+If you do not already have a TACC account, you can create one at [https://accounts.tacc.utexas.edu/begin](https://accounts.tacc.utexas.edu/begin).
 Use the Patra `authenticate()` method to obtain an access token for TAPIS-hosted Patra servers:

 ```python
 from patra_toolkit import ModelCard